tavaresgerson/laraveldocbr/src/docs/dusk.md

     class DuskServiceProvider extends ServiceProvider
     {
         /**
-         * Register Dusk's browser macros.
+         * Registre as macros do navegador do Dusk.
          */
         public function boot(): void
         {